 Percocet is the brand name for the combination medication oxycodone with acetaminophen.
 It is a synthetic opioid medication used to treat moderate to severe acute pain.
 It is also used to treat chronic pain.
 Oxycodone was first developed in 1916, and by 2018, it was ranked as the 48th most prescribed prescription drug in the United States.

 Percocet works by attaching to neurotransmitters in the brain, known as opioid receptors.
 These neurotransmitters then release dopamine, the “feel good” chemical, into the brain to give the user a feeling of euphoria and the impression of numbed pain.
-Percocet and other opioid pain medications are effective because they decrease the perception of pain messages that are being transmitted through the nervous system from other parts of the body.
+Percocet and other opioid pain medications are effective because they decrease the perception of pain messages that are being transmitted through the nervous system.

 It is the opioid factor in Percocet that leads to tolerance of the drug.
 Once a person develops tolerance, they are often tempted to increase their dosage to chase the feeling of euphoria they initially experienced.
 They can become dependent on the drug and ultimately addicted to it.